Indicia-Team/indicia-docs-rest-api/resources/index.rst

 ---------------------------

 The API returns resource objects (in JSON format), either individually, or in lists depending on the API call made.
 The following list of object types are defined for the API.

 .. toctree::
    :maxdepth: 2

-  projects
+   project
-  taxon-observations
+   taxon-observation
-  annotations
+   annotation